queicherius/gw2api-client/README.md

 ## Install

-This module can be used for Node.js as well as browsers using [Browserify](https://github.com/substack/browserify-handbook#how-node_modules-works).

 ```
 npm install https://github.com/gw2efficiency/gw2api-client
 ```

+This module can be used for Node.js as well as browsers using [Browserify](https://github.com/substack/browserify-handbook#how-node_modules-works).

+(Note: Babel gets pulled in as a dependency, because the module is written in ES7 and gets compiled into ES5 during the installation.
+The Babel code is **not** included in the module, don't be shocked at the dependency tree. :wink:)

 ## Usage